A few days ago I posted on social media about trauma and mentioned it can also be something you have witnessed.

 Here are some traumas that may not be so obvious:

-- Watching your father struggle financially as a child
+Watching your father struggling financially as a child

-- Constantly being criticised & “put down” by your parents growing up
+Constantly being criticized & “put down” by your parents growing up

 There are many other ‘not so obvious’ traumas that can have a huge impact on your life.